 A CCC is a document issued by the BCA (Council) which confirms that all building work has been completed and complies with the building consent.
 The CCC is an important document and should be kept safe.
 It is significant for on-selling your property and insurance purposes.

-As soon as the building work is complete, the owner must submit an application.
+It is recommended that a passed final inspection is achieved before an application for CCC is made.
 If the building work includes energy works e.g. gas or electrical work an energy work certificate will be required.
 If the project involves restricted building work, you’ll also need to provide a Record of Building Work from each licensed building practitioner.

 After you have applied for a CCC, we will assess the information you have provided together with your inspection records.
 Council has 20 working days in which to decide whether to issue a CCC.
-If your application is received after 2pm, the clock starts the next working day.
+The clock starts the next business day following receipt of a complete application.
 The clock may be stopped if further information is required.
 All information must be provided in order for the clock to restart.
 Failure to provide the requested information within the 20 working day timeframe may result in your application being refused.

 Once we have carried out a final inspection and completed a desktop assessment of all of the inspections carried out together with any supporting documentation such as producer statements, records of work, energy works certificates, as-built plans, minor variations and amendments we can determine whether we are satisfied on reasonable grounds that all work has been completed in accordance with the building consent.
 If this is the case, we can issue CCC.